It was finally my time to indulge.

 I took one last look at my refuge for the night and continued following the meandering creek bed that I had tracked for much of Day 5.
-This unique retreat, precariously positioned on the edge of this enormous dormant waterway, was a godsend.
-With a sniffle setting in, I was able to set up a cozy fire and escape the outside elements.
+This unique retreat, precariously positioned on the edge of an enormous dormant waterway, was an absolute godsend.
+With a snotty sniffle settling in, I was able to light a cozy fire and escape the breezy conditions outside.
 I can only imagine the relief this shelter has provided to thousands of walkers since its restoration back in 1988.

-Despite a cold threatening to thwart my daily progress and the fact I’d just completed 6 days of continuous hiking for the first time in my life, I felt energised.
+Despite a stomach bug threatening to thwart my progress, and the fact I’d just completed six days of continuous hiking for the first time in my life, I felt energised.
 Even the typical morning aches in my hip, butt, calves and feet were starting to ease.
-My body was adapting.
-Plus, I hadn’t yet restocked since leaving the Prairie Inn on Day 1, so my bag was light and my back was thankful for the respite.
-The sky also remained overcast for the first time on the trail, helping me retain some of my sweat.
+My body was adapting to hiking life.
+Furthermore, I hadn’t restocked my bag since leaving the Prairie Inn on Day 1, so my load was light and my back was thankful for the temporary respite.
+The sky, too, remained overcast for the first time on the trail, helping my brow retain some sweat.
 Everything was looking up.

 Thanks to my newfound strength, the morning and early afternoon zipped by.
 Before I knew it, I had reached The Outback Highway and the alternative 6-kilometre roadside ramble into Hawker.